Familial hypercholesterolemia: Screening

 Screening of toddlers has been suggested, and results of a trial on 10,000 one-year-olds were published in 2016.
-Work was needed to find whether screening was cost-effective, and acceptable to families.
+Work was needed to find whether screening was cost-effective and acceptable to families.
 Genetic counseling can help assist in genetic testing following a positive cholesterol screen for FH.

 Treatment

 Heterozygous FH

-FH is usually treated with statins.
+Heterozygous familial hypercholesterolemia (HeFH) is usually treated with statins.
 Statins act by inhibiting the enzyme hydroxymethylglutaryl CoA reductase (HMG-CoA-reductase) in the liver.
 In response, the liver produces more LDL receptors, which remove circulating LDL from the blood.
 Statins effectively lower cholesterol and LDL levels, although sometimes add-on therapy with other drugs is required, such as bile acid sequestrants (cholestyramine or colestipol), nicotinic acid preparations or fibrates.
 Control of other risk factors for cardiovascular disease is required, as risk remains somewhat elevated even when cholesterol levels are controlled.
-Professional guidelines recommend that the decision to treat a person with FH with statins should not be based on the usual risk prediction tools (such as those derived from the Framingham Heart Study), as they are likely to underestimate the risk of cardiovascular disease; unlike the rest of the population, FH have had high levels of cholesterol since birth, probably increasing their relative risk.
+Professional guidelines recommend that the decision to treat a person with FH with statins should not be based on the usual risk prediction tools (such as those derived from the Framingham Heart Study), as they are likely to underestimate the risk of cardiovascular disease; unlike the rest of the population, people with FH have high levels of cholesterol since birth, probably increasing their relative risk.
 Prior to the introduction of the statins, clofibrate (an older fibrate that often caused gallstones), probucol (especially in large xanthomas) and thyroxine were used to reduce LDL cholesterol levels.

 More controversial is the addition of ezetimibe, which inhibits cholesterol absorption in the gut.
 While it reduces LDL cholesterol, it does not appear to improve a marker of atherosclerosis called the intima-media thickness.
 Whether this means that ezetimibe is of no overall benefit in FH is unknown.

-There are no interventional studies that directly show mortality benefit of cholesterol lowering in FH.
-Rather, evidence of benefit is derived from a number of trials conducted in people who have polygenic hypercholesterolemia (in which heredity plays a smaller role).
+There are no interventional studies that directly show the mortality benefit of cholesterol lowering in FH.
+Rather, evidence of benefit is derived from several trials conducted in people who have polygenic hypercholesterolemia (in which heredity plays a smaller role).
 Still, a 1999 observational study of a large British registry showed that mortality in people with FH had started to improve in the early 1990s when statins were introduced.

 A cohort study suggested that treatment of FH with statins leads to a 48% reduction in death from coronary heart disease to a point where people are no more likely to die of coronary heart disease than the general population.
 However, if the person already had coronary heart disease the reduction was 25%.
 The results emphasize the importance of early identification of FH and treatment with statins.

-Alirocumab and evolocumab, both monoclonal antibodies against PCSK9, are specifically indicated as adjunct to diet and maximally tolerated statin therapy for the treatment of adults with heterozygous familial hypercholesterolemia, who require additional lowering of LDL cholesterol.
+Alirocumab and evolocumab, both monoclonal antibodies against PCSK9, are specifically indicated as an adjunct to diet and maximally tolerated statin therapy for the treatment of adults with heterozygous familial hypercholesterolemia, who require additional lowering of LDL cholesterol.